SAP-archive/cloud-sample-spaceflight-hana/docs/ex0_prerequisite_steps.md

     ```using teched.flight.trip from 'spaceflight-model/db';```

-    At this point however, the syntax checker will inform you that this file contains a a syntax error.
-This error is not real and you don't have to worry about it!
+    At this point however, the syntax checker will inform you that this file contains a syntax error.
+This is a false error and you don't have to worry about it!

     ![False syntax error](./img/Ex0_Syntax_Error.png)

-    This is because the syntax checker has assumed the reference to `spaceflight` refers to some CDS file in the same project, when in fact, it refers to the name of an NPM dependency that will not exist until we run the CDS Compiler.
+    The error comes from the fact that the syntax checker has assumed the reference to `spaceflight` refers to some local CDS file in the current project, when in fact, it refers to the name of an NPM dependency that will not exist until we run the CDS Compiler.

 ## 0.5 Compile and Deploy the Data Model to HANA

 The data model used by this project is imported from a different Git repository: <https://github.com/SAP/cloud-sample-spaceflight.git>.

-Out use of this data model needs first to be compiled, then deployed to HANA.
+This data model needs first to be compiled, then deployed to HANA.
 So we must perform two steps here:

 1. Compile all the `.cds` files in the `db` directory and produce a set of HANA specific `.hdbcds` files in the `db/src/gen` folder
 1. Deploy the compiled database definition to an HDI Container.
 This step also populates the database tables

-Currently, the CDS compiler can only create files suitable for the HANA database.
+> Currently, the CDS compiler can only create files suitable for the HANA database.
 Compiling `.cds` files for other target databases is planned for the future.

 ### 0.5.1 Compile the Data Model